BoringCode/RosenfeldVPN/README.md

-# VPN Status Page
+# RosenfeldVPN

-> Simple status page for an internal router VPN
+> Simple status page for a home network VPN

 I made this app as a lightweight status page to install on my local home network.
 It allows toggling OpenVPN on and off.
+The status page also uses an external service to grab the perceived location of the network.

 ## Requirements